-- Users have:

-- Emails

-- Usernames

-- Credentials

-- Position
+- Often all we have to do is simply log-on and the customer is breached

 - What is an email?
 What can it be targeted for?

 - Phishing?

 - What about password spraying?

+- Email is often a username

 - How many logins does a company have?

-Might be a weak password...
+- Might be a weak password...

 - They register accounts left and right

+- Guest accounts in target tenant (e.g. Azure AD)

 - When a system is compromised, credentials are leaked

 - Credential stuffing

 - Every week we have multiple reports through CTI about compromised systems

 - We do our best to get a hold of the databases and credentials

-- Often all we have to do is simply log-on and the customer is breached